The Still Face Experiment and its Impact on Infant Development

 - the characteristics of people that are important to them; and

-- cognitive and affective information that allows for them to fit into their culture, to identify with their caregivers, and to identify themselves (1978, p.
+- cognitive and affective information that allows for them to fit into their culture, to identify with their caregivers, and to identify themselves (Tronick, et al., 1978, p.
 1).

-Through his experiments, Tronick demonstrated that “feeling understood has its roots in early experiences of moment-to-moment mutual emotional attunement of caregiver and child.”
-This creates a felt sense of being understood, attained through “the act of matching, each person’s psychophysiology changes” (Fosha, 2000, location 764).
+Through his experiments, Tronick demonstrated that feeling understood has its roots in “early experiences of moment-to-moment mutual emotional attunement of caregiver and child.”
+This creates a felt sense of being understood, attained through “the actย of matching, each person’s psychophysiology changes” (Fosha, 2000).

-Aimee Yazbek and Barbara D’Entremont explain that “during reciprocal interactions, such as when the adult tickles the infant and the infant coos in response, the infant learns that although she is ‘like’ others, she is also separate and distinct from others and others are ‘not like me’ (2006, p.
+Aimee Yazbek and Barbara D’Entremont explain that “during reciprocal interactions, such as when the adult tickles the infant and the infant coos in response, the infant learns that although she is ‘like’ others, she is also separate and distinct from others and others are ‘not like me’” (Yazbek & D’Entremont, 2006, p.
 590).

 Emotional Attunement and Child Development

 Emotional attunement contributes to the normal development of social capabilities.
 Attunement is a process of affective and intentional involvement in each others emotional worlds.
-When in tune with each other Tronick refers to this as ‘affective involvement synchrony’ (1977, p.
+When in tune with each other Tronick refers to this as “affective involvement synchrony” (Tronick, 1977, p.
 77).

 Misattunement may occur through a variety of reactions to a child’s communication, not just a missed response or an overlooked bidding for attention but ‘mismatched’ communication.
 Attuning and responding in context validates emotional expressions.
 In psychology, this is known as emotional validation.
 “Validating emotion is communicating to another person that their emotions are heard, understood, and appropriate” (Murphy, 2021).

-Colwyn Trevarthen wrote, “this ‘blank face’ or ‘still face’ procedure provoked an immediate response from the baby.
-First, the baby became attentive and sometimes made attempts by smiles, vocalizations, or gestures to appeal to or stimulate a response from the mother; then the baby became withdrawn, avoiding the mother’s gaze, with signs of distress and confusion.
-The baby looked depressed” (2009, Kindle location 1,809).
+โColwyn Trevarthen wrote, “This ‘blank face’ or ‘still face’ procedure provoked an immediate response from the baby.
+First, the baby became attentive and sometimes made attempts by smiles, vocalizations, or gestures to appeal to or stimulate a response from the mother; then the baby became withdrawn, avoiding the motherโs gaze, with signs of distress and confusion.
+The baby looked depressed” (Trevarthen, 2009).

 Infant Reaction to Misattuned or Ignored Messages

-However, “if the infant’s need is not appropriately responded to, the infant escalates the demand, ramping up the sympathetic branch of the autonomic nervous system, protesting the lack of response, and finally erupting into anger” (2012, p.
+“Infants express their need for touch, nourishment, love, and connection at first by fussing and crying, which is simply an expression of healthy aggression.
+Attuned mothers recognize their childโs need and respond appropriately.
+If the infantโs need is not appropriately responded to, the infant escalates the demand, ramping up the sympathetic branch of the autonomic nervous system, protesting the lack of response, and finally erupting into anger”ย (Heller & LaPierre, 2012, p.
 279).

 Misattunement and Repair